gsundeep-tech/ImagesDownloader/README.md

                                Default value: ./images
 </pre>

+For Running the flask application

+    python app.py

+    Route: /
+      returns the images in the thumbnail format.
+    Route: /list
+      returns the images as a list with hyperlinks.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.